bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor for Riemann measurable input streams and their variants (on aleph_1).
+Generic predictor for Riemann measurable input streams and their variants (on aleph_1 cf. C).

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.